MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-windows-10.md

 These settings use the [browser policy CSP](/windows/client-management/mdm/policy-csp-browser), which also lists the supported Windows editions.

 > [!NOTE]
-> Using the browser policy CSP applies to Microsoft Edge version 45 and earlier.
-For Microsoft Edge Enterprise version 77 and later, see [Configure Microsoft Edge policy settings with Microsoft Intune](/DeployEdge/configure-edge-with-intune).
+> Using the browser policy CSP applies to Microsoft Edge version 45 and older.
+For Microsoft Edge version 77 and newer, see [Configure Microsoft Edge policy settings in Microsoft Intune](administrative-templates-configure-edge.md).

 ### Use Microsoft Edge kiosk mode